intel/gazebo-sitl/README.md

 3. Download Gazebo models if necessary:

-    Gazebo automatically searches and downloads models referenced in the .world file that are not already present in ~/.gazebo/models or in GAZEBO_MODEL_PATH.
+    Gazebo automatically searches and downloads models referenced in the .world file that are not already present into GAZEBO_MODEL_PATH.
     However, in some cases the download might take a long time for no apparent reason.
 Download the Quadrotor model manually with:

     ```
-    mkdir -p ~/.gazebo/models
-    curl http://models.gazebosim.org/quadrotor/model.tar.gz | tar xvz -C ~/.gazebo/models
+    curl http://models.gazebosim.org/quadrotor/model.tar.gz | tar xvz -C GAZEBO_MODEL_PATH
     ```

 ## Run ##